msheliga1/pj3ReactQLCoalViolence/README.md

 --------------------------
 Complete the following in these back-end files:

-    auth.js: Update the auth middleware function to work with the GraphQL API. server.js: Implement the Apollo Server and apply it to the Express server as middleware.
+    server/utils/auth.js: Update the authMiddleware function to work with the GraphQL API. server.js: Implement the Apollo Server and apply it to the Express server as middleware.
     Schemas directory:
         index.js: Export your typeDefs and resolvers.